telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/AngularJS/show-tooltip.md

 ---
 title: Show Тooltip on hover
 page_title: Show Тooltip on hover | Kendo UI Scheduler
-description: "Learn how to add a tooltip that opens upon a hover event to the Kendo UI Scheduler widget."
+description: "Learn how to add a tooltip to the Kendo UI Scheduler, which opens on hover."
 slug: howto_show_tooltipon_hover_angularjs_scheduler
 ---

 # Show Тooltip on hover

+You can show additional data when the user hovers over the Scheduler.

-The example below demonstrates how to add a tooltip that opens upon a `hover` event and shows additional metadata when using Kendo UI Scheduler in AngularJS.
+The following example demonstrates how to achieve this by using a tooltip which opens upon a `hover` event.

 ###### Example